arbre-app/read-gedcom/pages/migration.md

 * `GedcomValue.Event` becomes `ValueEvent`
 * `GedcomTree.Node` becomes `TreeNode`

-The name `Error` was also made a prefix to align with the rest:
+The name `Error` was also made a prefix to align with the rest, for example:

 * `GedcomError.TokenizationError` becomes `ErrorTokenization`

-The dates types (formerly `GedcomDate`) were also revised; while you refactor the names you are encouraged to review the types.
+The dates types (formerly `GedcomDate`) were also revised; while you refactor the identifiers you are encouraged to review the types.

-Other:
+Other changes:

 * The root index interface was renamed, it is now `TreeIndexRoot` (~~`TreeRootIndex`~~ is incorrect)
 * To avoid confusion, the note reference adapter can be found under the name `SelectionNoteReferenceMixed` (~~`SelectionNoteReferenceMixin`~~ is incorrect)